 School librarians/media specialists often lament about how to collaborate with classroom teachers.
 I’ve seen many suggestions online about doing this.
 To be honest, it’s quite difficult, especially if you have a fixed schedule, or provide contractual “release time” for the classroom teachers.
 Some of us are so scheduled with classes that there is barely enough time to go to the bathroom or gulp down a sandwich because we have to prepare for the next class coming in!
-I’ve even read posts about librarians not getting prep time of their own during the school day and it makes my blood boil… but that’s a post for another day.
+I’ve even read posts about librarians not getting prep time for their own during the school day and it makes my blood boil… but that’s a post for another day.

 Giving teachers collaboration forms or putting them in their mailboxes for them to fill out and return has never really worked for me.
 Let’s face it, we all have so much paperwork to do anyway, so why would teachers want MORE paperwork to fill out?
 This is especially true at the beginning of the school year.